This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Don’t toss the extra filling.
 The exact amount of filling you need will vary a bit depending on the size and shape of your jalapeños, but the amounts in this cream cheese jalapeño popper recipe are pretty spot on.
 If you have any extra filling left, you can use it as a spread on low carb crackers.
 (Some people might even make extra just for the dip…ahem).

-Make Ahead Keto Jalapeño Poppers
+Benefits Of Keto Jalapeño Poppers

 This keto jalapeño poppers recipe is also great because you can make it ahead.
 Make the filling and put together your baked jalapeño poppers up to a few days ahead.

 You can keep them in the fridge, then bake them when you’re ready to serve.
 They may take just a bit longer if you bake them from the fridge.
+Mix together the bacon cream cheese poppers filling and slice and prep the jalapeños.
+You can even stuff them and top them with the bacon and then bake right before serving.

+Yes!
 Another great thing about these easy jalapeño poppers is that you can flash freeze them and have them on hand for sudden cravings or surprise company.

 To freeze the jalapeño poppers before baking, simply make them up, put them on a baking sheet lined with parchment paper and freeze them until solid.
 Just make sure your bacon bits are firmly anchored in the cream cheese mixture, so they don’t fall off.